 The information model of the registration interface is based on the I2NSF framework without any architectural changes.
-Thus, this document shares the security considerations of the I2NSF framwork that are specified in [i2nsf-framework] for the purpose of achieving secure communication between components in the proposed architecture.
+Thus, this document shares the security considerations of the I2NSF framwork that are specified in [RFC8329] for the purpose of achieving secure communication between components in the proposed architecture.

-7. Acknowledgements
+7. Acknowledgments